Deploy a regional self-managed certificate

 Clean up

-To revert the changes that you have made in this tutorial, delete the uploaded certificate:
+To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, delete the uploaded certificate:

 gcloud certificate-manager certificates delete CERTIFICATE_NAME